corpusops/plone6-deploy-common/README.md

 As stated, the maintainers stopped development and therefore all support some time ago, and make this declaration on December 15, 2024.

-We may also unpublish soon (as in the following monthes) any published ressources tied to the corpusops project (pypi, dockerhub, ansible-galaxy, the repositories), so please don't rely on them and adapt whatever project which used this code.
+We may also unpublish soon (as in the following monthes) any published ressources tied to the corpusops project (pypi, dockerhub, ansible-galaxy, the repositories).
+So, please don't rely on it after March 15, 2025 and adapt whatever project which used this code.